vamsi-janjanam/kortex/README.md

 > Most enterprise AI failures are not caused by weak models — they're caused by poor knowledge.

-Kortex ingests data from multiple sources, extracts entities into a knowledge graph, scores every chunk for freshness / trust / conflict / hallucination-risk, serves graph-aware retrieval and a copilot, and runs a persistent multi-agent memory layer — all proven by a before/after eval harness.
+Kortex ingests data from multiple sources, extracts entities **and business rules — decisions, policies, processes, and their rationale (the "why")** — into a knowledge graph, scores every chunk for freshness / trust / conflict / hallucination-risk, serves graph-aware retrieval, a copilot, and a **business-logic reasoning endpoint**, and runs a persistent multi-agent memory layer — all proven by a before/after eval harness that now also measures *business understanding*, not just fact retrieval.

 ## Quick Start